 (No. 2 ongoing from the previous article – “What to Expect when you get to Rehab“)

 Your last day at a drug and alcohol rehab at residential treatment facility can be just as unnerving as the first one.
 After drug rehab having been successfully rehabilitated in a safe environment, you are now ready to enter back into the real world.
 At a residential treatment center your life outside will have been assessed and you will have been given the necessary suggestions on how to enter back in without alcohol or drug abuse, in such a way that you maintain your recovery.
 But the truth is, it is hard and therefore of utmost importance that you take responsibility by instilling long lasting support structures that will keep supporting clean living.

-Here are some suggestions After Drug Rehab:
+Here are some suggestions for addiction treatment After Drug Rehab:

 - Secondary Care

 Continuing Care programme for sober living after substance abuse recovery.

 Even after rehabilitation and treatment if you feel that you are not yet ready to leave the safe haven of the drug rehab facility, Houghton House offers an extended stay programme, further addiction treatments and recovery process in the form of its secondary care facility, The General Addiction Programme – The GAP further encourages the addict and alcoholic to build and maintain a healthy lifestyle that is conducive to a lasting recovery after drug related or alcoholism rehab.
 It is an inpatient facility based in the same area as Houghton House, where friends and family are welcome, in the peaceful suburb of Ferndale in Johannesburg.

 - Tertiary Care